TyloRoberts/fosvis/README.md

 	* Open ```circos.conf```
 	* Go to the 'Custom Histogram Layer' section
 	* Insert your histogram min/max range into the ```min``` and ```max``` variables

+A large number of other features, layers and attributes can be added by modifying the ```circos.conf``` file to make full use of the circos software, see the circos website for more information.

 # Implementation Details